 This is intended for people who already know they do not qualify for government assistance.
 If you’re not sure, check HealthCare.gov and look into the particular patchwork of assistance programs in your state and county.

 I. Prescription Medication

 This section is about ways to get prescription medication for cheaper.
 If even after all this your prescription medication is too expensive, please talk to your doctor about whether it can be replaced with a less expensive medication.
 Often doctors don’t think about this and will be happy to work with you if they know you need it.
-They may also have other ways to help you save money, like giving you the free sample boxes they get from drug reps.
+They might also have other ways to help you save money, like giving you the free sample boxes they get from drug reps.

 1. Sites like GoodRx.com.
 This is first because it’s probably the most important thing most people can do to save money on health care.
 For example, one month of Abilify 5 mg usually costs $930 at Safeway, but only $30 with a GoodRx coupon.
 There is no catch.
 Insurances and pharmacies play a weird game where insurances say they’ll only pay one-tenth the sticker price for drugs, and pharmacies respond by dectupling the price of everything.
 If you have insurance, it all (mostly) cancels out in the end; if you don’t, you end up paying inflated prices with no relation to reality.
 GoodRx negotiates discounts so that individual consumers can get drugs for the same discounted price as insurances (or better); they also list the prices at each pharmacy so you know where to shop.
 This is not only important in and of itself, but its price comparison feature is also important to figure out how best to apply the other features in this category.
 Even if you have insurance, GoodRx prices are sometimes lower than your copay.